Deepa-gudiya/data_analytics_with_python/project_4/README.md

 The focus is not just plotting graphs, but understanding why and when to use them in real-world data scenarios.

-🔵 1️⃣ Scatter Plot – Relationship Analysis
+ 1️⃣ Scatter Plot – Relationship Analysis
-📖 Concept

 A Scatter Plot is used to study the relationship between two quantitative variables.